openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 We call these classes whose instances have no identity _primitive classes_.
 (This name may take some getting used to, since we're so used to thinking of primitives as being the eight built-in types.)
 Instances of primitive classes are then called _primitive objects_.
-(And so we finally arrive at the OO nirvana -- everything is an object -- only 25 years later.)
+And so we finally arrive at the OO nirvana -- everything is an object -- only 25 years later.
 The dichotomy of "primitives vs classes" gives way to "primitive classes vs identity classes."
-Having given up identity, the JVM is free to _inline_ (flatten) their layout into other object and array layouts, and in general, represent or pass them by value, giving us the optimized layout we want.
+Having given up identity, the JVM is free to _inline_ (flatten) primitive objects into other object and array layouts, and in general, represent or pass them by value, giving us the optimized layout we want.